The twist-cofinite topology on the mapping class group of a surface: A topology on groups with generating sets

 Having constructed those topologies, it remains to be seen that they are interesting topologies.
 At the very least, one would want them to be non-trivial.
 It will be shown in Section \ref{sec:genericMCG} and \ref{sec:splitting} that in the example in which $G=\mcg$ for some compact connected oriented surface $\Sigma$ with $S$ being the set of all Dehn-twists, there are many interesting open sets.
-However, at this level of generality, the non-triviality of the topology $\mathcal{O}_{G,S}$ depends on the properties of the generating set $S,$ in particular the orders of elements in $S:$ \begin{prop} Let $G$ be a group and $S$ a generating set for $G.$ \begin{itemize} \item[-]If the generating set consists only of elements of infinite order, then $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r$ and $\mathcal{O}_{G,S}$ are all finer than the cofinite topology on $G$. \item[-]In addition, if for any $x\neq y \in S,$ then $\langle x\rangle \cap \langle y \rangle =\lbrace 1 \rbrace,$ then $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r$ and $\mathcal{O}_{G,S}$ are strictly finer. \item[-]If, on the other hand, the generating set consists only of elements of finite order, $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r,\mathcal{O}_{G,S}$ are all the trivial topology on $G.$ \end{itemize} \end{prop}
+However, at this level of generality, the non-triviality of the topology $\mathcal{O}_{G,S}$ depends on the properties of the generating set $S,$ in particular the orders of elements in $S:$ \begin{prop} Let $G$ be a group and $S$ a generating set for $G.$ \begin{enumerate} \item{If the generating set consists only of elements of infinite order, then $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r$ and $\mathcal{O}_{G,S}$ are all finer than the cofinite topology on $G$.} \item{In addition, if all pairs $x\neq y \in S$ satisfy $\langle x\rangle \cap \langle y \rangle =\lbrace 1 \rbrace,$ then $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r$ and $\mathcal{O}_{G,S}$ are strictly finer.} \item{If, on the other hand, the generating set consists only of elements of finite order, $\mathcal{O}_{G,S}^l,\mathcal{O}_{G,S}^r,\mathcal{O}_{G,S}$ are all the trivial topology on $G.$} \end{enumerate} \end{prop}

 \begin{proof} Both claims will be proven only for $\mathcal{O}_{G,S}^l$; the case of $\mathcal{O}_{G,S}^r$ being similar, and the case of $\mathcal{O}_{G,S}$ being a consequence of the first two cases by taking the intersection.\\